joker-b/AnimTaskMgr/README.md

 	tkd.rootTask(3)

 would return the value of the root `.launch()` task.
-Likewise, `.chainedTask()` aims "down" the list of chained tasks.
 If `tkd` was in the scope of the example functions, then `FuncB` could adjust the duration of `FuncC` by something like this:

 	tkd.rootTask().setDuration(5000);

+Likewise, `.chainedTask()` peers "forward" along the list of chained tasks.
+In additional to a levels-away count, you can also add an optional index to select a specific chained task if the parent has multiple parallel chains.
+You can get as complicated or simple as you feel.

 ### WrapUp Functions